Proper Name: Conventional Fixed Rate Actual Actual Yield

 Fannie Mae's Required Net Yield

 You can obtain Fannie Mae's latest required net yield from the same source as your lender or servicer: via Fannie Mae's Website.
 It is updated throughout the day starting at about 8:30 AM Eastern time with the day's figures.
-Click here for the fixed-rate quotes.
+Click here for the 30-year fixed-rate quotes.
 (If you need yesterday's figures, you can find them in The Wall Street Journal (section C, 'Money Rates' table), or in USA Today.)

 Freddie Mac's Required Net Yield